 Suppose you dated your ex in your formative period of life and had experienced significant milestones.
 The memories can stick with you for a long time.
 Also, if you started dating when young, you may have similar worldviews, making it difficult to get over them later on.

 Relationships come and go, and they all add their unique value and learnings to your life.
 Lingering over an ex for a long time is not healthy for you and your future.
 Here are some tips on how to stop thinking about your ex.

 1. Avoid contact

+If you are unable to positively reframe the relationship after the breakup, avoid any contact with them.
 It might seem like an apparent move to get over an ex, but it is not easy if you share mutual friends or a workplace.
 If avoiding your ex becomes impossible due to these constraints, try to keep your interactions with them short and limited.
 If you are certain you are done with your ex and do not want them in your life, take the steps you need to, to make that happen.

 2. Do not call or message them

 Another obvious tip that people miss to follow after a breakup is to message or call their ex.
 While interacting over the phone might seem easier and less painful than in person, it should not be used as a crutch.
 While these interactions might give you short-term relief or contentment, they’re detrimental in the long term.